A Day Well Spent on the Connecticut Barns Trail Last Updated: December 2022

 Intrigued, I set out on a recent sunny Friday with a large cup of coffee and some country tunes on the radio.
 My route of choice?
 The Quiet Corner, in the northeast part of the state.
 While the Barn Trails map suggested starting in Coventry, I worked the trail in reverse starting in Woodstock after looking at the hours of the various stops along the way.

-If you plan to travel a similar path, just be sure to check with each stop, as hours may differ due to COVID-19.
+If you plan to travel a similar path, just be sure to check with each stop, as hours may differ.

 First Stop on the Trail: Roseland Cottage, Woodstock